 You’ve undoubtedly heard the old saying, “It’s what you don’t know that can hurt you.”
-When it comes to Medication Induced Neuropathy, there may be something your doctors don’t know that can hurt you as well.
+When it comes to neuropathy, there may be something your doctors don’t know that can hurt you as well.

 Renowned New York Times health columnist Jane Brody recently shared with readers of her column that she experienced a bout of peripheral neuropathy several decades ago when a misplaced shot of morphine damaged a sensory nerve in her thigh.
 Obviously, her doctor never intended for that to happen.
 Fortunately, the nerve recovered in three years, but for much of that time, Brody couldn’t even tolerate something brushing against her leg.¹ Brody’s peripheral neuropathy can be categorized as an “iatrogenic” case—that is, a condition that is actually caused by medical care.